 2021 Shipment Delays and Surcharges

-We have received notices from all of our suppliers concerning permanent and temporary increases to our costs and delays due to these issues.
+We have received notices from all (except one) of our suppliers concerning permanent and temporary increases to our costs.

-As we receive new merchandise, we will be adjusting our prices before updating our inventory according to our final costs.
+Results: As we receive new merchandise, we will be adjusting our prices before updating our inventory according to our final costs.
 Also once a product is out of stock we may not be able to re-stock before Christmas.

 Ocean-Freight Surcharge reasons: